AmbientServices/AmbientServices/README.md

 Advanced ambient services provide detailed system performance monitoring.
 With them you can easily track how various parts of your system are performing all the time, not just when you run it with a profiler.

-The statistics service tracks statistics such as cache hits and misses, requests processed, time spent processing requests, etc., similar to windows performance counters, but with less complexity and better results when aggregating over time or across multiple systems.
+The statistics service can be used to track statistics such as cache hits and misses, requests processed, time spent processing requests, etc., similar to windows performance counters, but with less complexity, fewer limits, cross-platform support, and better results when aggregating over time or across multiple systems.

 The bottleneck detector service tracks system bottlenecks, allowing you to determine how close your system is to overloading any particular bottleneck, allowing you to better predict scalability even before load testing.

-The service profiler allows you to determine wat backend systems used up all the wall clock time during the execution of a request, or during a particular time window.
+The service profiler allows you to determine what backend systems used up all the wall clock time for a particular process, during the execution of a request, or during a particular time window.
 This information gives you insight into what optimizations would improve response times the most and by how much.

-Using the services, you can see performance issues in near-real-time and identify which backend systems or local bottlenecks caused those issues.
+Using these services, you can see performance issues in near-real-time and identify which backend systems or local bottlenecks caused those issues.
 Advanced ambient services allow you to track this information with little overhead and in turn provide it for consumers of your systems.